-The university is committed to protecting the privacy of all individuals involved in the reporting, investigation, and resolution of a report of Prohibited Conduct under the Title IX Policy.
+The university is committed to protecting the privacy of all individuals involved in the reporting, investigation, and resolution of a report of Prohibited Conduct under the Policy on Prohibited Discrimination, Harassment, and Retaliation.
 All employees who are involved in the university's response to reports of Prohibited Conduct receive specific training and guidance about safeguarding private information in accordance with state and federal law.
 It is important to understand that privacy and confidentiality have distinct meanings.